The Importance of Favicons for SEO

 For all those who are unaware of the what a favicon is: Favicons are 16×16 pixels small icons that usually contain the logo, the first letter of the brand or a generic image that represents the business type.
 These files are placed in a file called favicon.ico and placed in the root directory of a website.

 It was Microsoft's Internet Explorer 5 released in March 1999 that first supported this file.
 It was denoted as 'shortcut icon' in the rel element of the code that was placed in the section a site.
 In December 1999, the favicon was standardized by the World Wide Web Consortium (W3C) with the recommendation of Hypertext Markup Language (HTML).
 Read further for more on the history of Favicons.

-Even search results may have favicons displayed, like in the case of DuckDuckgo.
+Some search engines (other than Google) incorporate favicons in desktop search results as well.
 Look at an example below that was taken from search results on the search engine DuckDuckgo.com.

 Bing is testing the use of favicons in its search results.
 Google used to display favicons in Google ads, but not any more.
 But it is reported that Google Adsense are working on bringing the favicons back to new ad formats in future.
 If your business website has a favicon that is not easy to forget, you have nailed branding with this very little piece of graphic on your site.
 Even on WooRank Website Review report we cannot stress enough how important a having a favicon is for your site.